thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

     $ make lint-fix

-But keep in mind that not all fixes are automatically, so running ``make lint`` is still necessary.
+But keep in mind that not all issues are fixed automatically, so running ``make lint`` and fixing the code manually is still necessary in some cases.

 .. _`Continuous Integration (CI)`:
     https://en.wikipedia.org/wiki/Continuous_integration